Charles G. Learned House: History

 Maria Learned died in 1881, and Charles followed in 1891.
 Jonas Learned and his family continued to live in the house until 1931, when it was sold to a local manufacturer, a Mr. Mayes.
 Mayes renamed the home the Mayes Inn, and operated it as a tourist home, bar, and restaurant.
 In 1946 it was purchased by a Mr. Neinaltowski, who changed the name to the Tower Hotel.
 In 1979, Edward and Diana Hilgendorf bought the Tower Hotel, but in 1982, they sold to Gail and Gary Regnier, who began an extensive restoration of the home.

+Glen Roth and Stephen Erickson purchased the historic house in 2016.
+Major updates and mechanical improvements were completed.
+A restaurant was operated from 2016-2019 and a high-end Bed and Breakfast was in operations until December 2021.
+It is currently a restaurant known as the Catbird at the Garfield Inn.

 Description

 The Charles G. Learned House is a prominent three-and-a-half story structure with distinctive Second Empire styling, reflecting several generations of construction.
 It has a mansard roof and a large front tower, both af which were likely c.
 1870s additions to an earlier Italianate house.